 Fraud.
 People who commit fraud are disqualified from receiving assistance for a period of 120 days (see section 6.4, “Fraud”).
 The administrator shall give recipients written notice that they are ineligible as soon as the administrator has sufficient knowledge and information to render a decision.
 If the disqualification for fraud is issued before the expiration of a grant of assistance, the period of ineligibility shall commence on the day following the end of the period covered by the grant of assistance.
 If fraud is discovered after the period covered by the grant of assistance has expired, the period of ineligibility will commence on the day of the written notice of ineligibility.

+Section 5.9 – Unemployment Fraud

+An applicant who is found ineligible for unemployment compensation benefits because of a finding of fraud by the Department of Labor pursuant to 26 M.R.S.A. § 1051(1) is ineligible to receive general assistance to replace the forfeited unemployment compensation benefits for the duration of the forfeiture established by the Department of Labor.
+22 M.R.S.A. § 4317.

 ARTICLE VI

 Determination of Eligibility